Open In App

 First Normal Form (1NF) does not eliminate redundancy, but rather, it’s that it eliminates repeating groups.
 Instead of having multiple columns of the same kind of data in a record, (0NF or Unnormalized form) you remove the repeated information into a separate relation and represent them as rows.
 This is what constitutes 1NF.

-Second Normal Form (2NF): Second Normal Form (2NF) is based on the concept of full functional dependency.
-Second Normal Form applies to relations with composite keys, that is, relations with a primary key composed of two or more attributes.
+The second Normal Form (2NF) is based on the concept of fully functional dependency.
+The second Normal Form applies to relations with composite keys, that is, relations with a primary key composed of two or more attributes.
 A relation with a single-attribute primary key is automatically in at least 2NF.
 A relation that is not in 2NF may suffer from the update anomalies.
-To be in second normal form, a relation must be in first normal form and relation must not contain any partial dependency.
-A relation is in 2NF if it has No Partial Dependency, i.e., no non-prime attribute (attributes which are not part of any candidate key) is dependent on any proper subset of any candidate key of the table.
+To be in the second normal form, a relation must be in the first normal form and the relation must not contain any partial dependency.
+A relation is in 2NF if it has No Partial Dependency, i.e., no non-prime attribute (attributes that are not part of any candidate key) is dependent on any proper subset of any candidate key of the table.
 In other words,

 A relation that is in First Normal Form and every non-primary-key attribute is fully functionally dependent on the primary key, then the relation is in Second Normal Form (2NF).

-Note – If the proper subset of candidate key determines non-prime attribute, it is called partial dependency.
+Note – If the proper subset of the candidate key determines a non-prime attribute, it is called partial dependency.
 The normalization of 1NF relations to 2NF involves the removal of partial dependencies.
 If a partial dependency exists, we remove the partially dependent attribute(s) from the relation by placing them in a new relation along with a copy of their determinant.
 Consider the examples given below.
-Example-1: Consider table as following below.

 STUD_NO COURSE_NO COURSE_FEE